 Oppressed Terrorists?

-The myths about the causes of terrorism maintain that terrorism is a direct consequence of political, economic or social oppression.
+The most common myths about the causes of terrorism maintain that terrorism is a direct consequence of political, economic or social oppression.
 The explanation is apparently that people who are oppressed and who lack access to political means of rectifying this sometimes turn to political violence out of sheer desperation.
 Seen this way, terrorism is a symptom of social injustice.
 Under certain circumstances it is only a matter of time before an inventive leader turns to political violence – rebellion, civil war or terrorism.14 In this view, terrorism is a phenomenon that can be explained by identifying the root causes of the terrorists’ discontent and that can be combatted by changing the social relationships at its basis.

 (Page 255)